bamos/bamos.github.io/about.md

 # About me.
-I will be a Computer Science Ph.D. student at [Carnegie Mellon][cmu] starting in August 2014 and will obtain a B.S. in Computer Science in May 2014 from [Virginia Tech][vt].
+I will be a Computer Science Ph.D. student at [Carnegie Mellon][cmu] starting in August 2014 and obtained a B.S. in Computer Science in May 2014 from [Virginia Tech][vt].
 I'm currently interested the intersection of distributed and mobile computing to enable next-generation mobile applications.
 For more information, find my publications on